-We've analyzed customer interaction trends captured from Linc's CX Automation platform over the last three years to see how consumer preferences and behaviors have shifted from 2019 to 2021.
+Analyzing customer interaction trends captured from Linc's CX Automation platform over the last three years has shown the trend in consumer preferences and behaviors have shifted from 2019 to 2021.

 For the first time in history, Black Friday 2021 saw a noticeable drop in online sales compared to the year before.